 The third rich French red wine for the cooler weather is Madiran

 - Some purists from Toulouse will insist that Madiran goes even better with their Cassoulet than Cahors.

 - Madiran, AOC created in 1948, takes its name from the village of Madiran not far from the city of Pau, near the foothills of the Pyrenees, in the Basque countryside.

-- Perhaps the best known Madiran is Château Montus, which is 80% Tannat and 20% Cabernet Sauvignon.
-Château Montus is very flavorful, with striking ripe fruit flavors and an intense color.
+- Perhaps the best-known Madiran is Château Montus, which is 80% Tannat and 20% Cabernet Sauvignon.
+Château Montus is very flavorful, with striking ripe fruit flavors and intense color.
 Better decant it for an hour or so before serving.